WebAssembly/wasi-crypto/docs/wasi-crypto.md

 An implementation MAY also support the `SEC-1` encoding if an elliptic curve point is used as a secret key.

-In addition to these standard encodings, implementations MAY support an implemented-defined `local` encoding.
+In addition to these standard encodings, implementations MAY support an implementation-defined `local` encoding.

 #### Public keys